The 10 Worst Neighborhoods In Oklahoma City For 2022

 Then, we ranked each neighborhood in Oklahoma City, Oklahoma for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Oklahoma City to live.
-Or skip to the end to see the list of all 24 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 24 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Oklahoma City

-Well there you have it -- the worst of the neighborhoods in Oklahoma City with Flatiron District landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Oklahoma City with Flatiron District landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Oklahoma City aren't all bad.
+As mentioned earlier, the neighborhoods in Oklahoma City aren’t all bad.
 Nichols Hills takes the cake as the best place to live in Oklahoma City.

 We ranked the neighborhoods from worst to best in the chart below.